Active Measurement: Efficient Estimation at Scale: Related work

 The concept of combining an AI model with limited human effort is related to semi-supervised learning~\citep{4787647}, where the model is trained with using a combination of labeled and unlabeled data.
 Most recently, prediction-powered inference (PPI)~\citep{angelopoulos2023prediction} was proposed to give valid statistical inference using a small amount of labeled data.
 Unlike PPI, which assumes data is iid and seeks to estimate a population parameter, active measurement samples data interactively and non-uniformly as aided by AI and seeks to estimate a scientific measurement on a finite dataset.
+We show in the experiments that active measurement outperforms a PPI-motivated baseline.
 In a similar spirit, active machine learning has been used to construct large datasets with crowd-sourcing~\citep{patterson2015tropel,kovashka2016crowdsourcing,Walmsley_2021}.
 We have a different objective of achieving accurate estimation with a small amount of labeled data.